Naga Fireball Festival - Thailand's Most Mysterious Festival

 Naga Fireball Festival in Present Day

 In present-day Thailand, the phenomenon is considered a festival and is celebrated widely.
 People, in large numbers, gather at the bank of the river Mekong, where the phenomenon takes place every time.
-Before the actual event, the locals celebrate by bursting colourful fireworks, rockets, fireboats, and balloons until the glowing fireballs start shooting from the water.
+Before the actual event, the locals celebrate by bursting colorful fireworks, rockets, fireboats, and balloons until the glowing fireballs start shooting from the water.
 Each fireball is welcomed with a massive roar from the people.
 It is said that the celebration commemorates the return of Buddha in Naga form.

 Scientific Theories on Naga Fireball Festival